 One Oakbrook Terrace Suite 400

 Oakbrook Terrace IL 60614

-NAI Hiffman is the largest, independent real estate services firm in the Midwest, providing leasing, management, tenant representation, capital markets, project management and marketing services for institutional and private owners and occupiers of commercial real estate in the metro Chicago market.
-It currently leases and manages a 80+ million SF portfolio of more than 700 commercial properties throughout the region, with a primary focus on metropolitan Chicago.
+NAI Hiffman is the largest, independent real estate services firm in the Midwest, providing leasing, management, tenant representation, capital markets, project management and marketing services for institutional and private owners and occupiers of commercial real estate.
+It currently leases and manages an 89+ million square foot portfolio of more than 700 commercial properties throughout the region, with a primary focus on metropolitan Chicago.
 With more than 200 employees, NAI Hiffman is the Chicago-area representative for NAI Global, the world’s largest managed network of real estate service providers, with more than 6,700 local market professionals managing more than 380 million square feet of property.
 NAI Global has more than 375 offices strategically located throughout North America, Latin America, Europe and Asia Pacific.
-For more information, please visit www.naihiffman.com.
+For more information, please visit www.hiffman.com.